Smertig/banana/docs/api/tg/types/message.rst

    .. cpp:member:: integer_t message_id

-   Unique message identifier inside this chat
+   Unique message identifier inside this chat.
+In specific instances (e.g., message containing a video sent to a big chat), the server might automatically schedule a message instead of sending it immediately.
+In such cases, this field will be 0 and the relevant message will be unusable until it is actually sent

    .. cpp:member:: integer_t date